-- Appendix to the General Rules, paragraph (a)(i): Limited emergency operations and transitional interim country strategic plans (T-ICSPs), with the joint approval of the Executive Director and the FAO Director-General when the limited emergency operation or the emergency-related components of the T-ICSP exceed USD 50 million in value. - 60.
-Under this provision, the Executive Board delegates approval of limited emergency operations that are initially planned for up to six months and transitional ICSPs that follow limited emergency operations and last for up to 18 months to the Executive Director.
-In addition it requires joint approval by the Executive Director and the FAO Director-General when a limited emergency operation or emergency-related component of a transitional ICSP exceeds a budgetary threshold. - 61.
+Appendix to the General Rules, paragraph (a)(i): Limited emergency operations and transitional interim country strategic plans (T-ICSPs), with the joint approval of the Executive Director and the FAO Director-General when the limited emergency operation or the emergency-related components of the T-ICSP exceed USD 50 million in value

+- 54. Under this provision, the Executive Board delegates approval of limited emergency operations that are initially planned for up to six months and transitional ICSPs that follow limited emergency operations and last for up to 18 months to the Executive Director.
+In addition it requires joint approval by the Executive Director and the FAO Director-General when a limited emergency operation or emergency-related component of a transitional ICSP exceeds a budgetary threshold. - 55.
 At its 2017 second regular session the Board approved an increase in the budgetary threshold for joint approval by the Executive Director and the FAO Director-General from USD 3 million in food value to USD 50 million.
-It is recommended that this threshold be maintained because it appropriately reflects the increased scope, complexity and relative size of emergency operations and ensures a swift, efficient and effective response to emergencies. - 62.
-Documents for limited emergency operations are promptly posted on the WFP website.
-In addition, it should be noted that limited emergency operations and immediate response activities approved by the Executive Director or by the Executive Director and the Director-General of FAO are reported to the Executive Board twice a year.
+It is recommended that this threshold be maintained because it appropriately reflects the increased scope, complexity and relative size of emergency operations and ensures a swift, efficient and effective response to emergencies.

-&lt;sup>38 Except when a CSP, ICSP or strategic outcome at issue is funded entirely by a host country that has not requested Executive Board approval or where the strategic outcome relates to emergency activities or service provision activities.
+42 Except when a CSP, ICSP or strategic outcome at issue is funded entirely by a host country that has not requested Executive Board approval or where the strategic outcome relates to emergency activities or service provision activities.

-&lt;sup>39 Increases in respect of emergency or service provision activities and Executive Director approved strategic outcomes funded entirely by host countries will not be included in the threshold calculation; in addition, the value of an increase will not be offset by the value of a decrease.
+43 Increases in respect of emergency or service provision activities and Executive Director approved strategic outcomes funded entirely by host countries will not be included in the threshold calculation; in addition, the value of an increase will not be offset by the value of a decrease.